Abjad/abjad/trunk/abjad/docs/source/reference_manual/chords/index.rst

 .. image:: images/index-5.png

-Or you can chromatic pitch names:
+Or you can use pitch names:

 ::